lawrenceevalyn/THE-DISS/README.md

     * the invention of "debt" as a concept, and a sin (compared to credit)
 1. What percentage of print materials contained poetry/songs?
 How does verse adapt to its print context?
     * what poets get used by whom?
+1. something something orientalism and cosmopolitanism and 18thC Arabic literature?

 Am I trying to make a theory of literary history?
 "I set out to explain the logic behind literary survival and oblivion" (Moretti Distant Reading 145) Possible theories in the above:
 * old texts are reprinted to fit current needs (legacy is happenstance)